Battery Laws in Arkansas

 • An offender who purposely causes serious physical injury (as opposed to physical injury) commits second-degree battery.

-• The same increased penalty applies when serious physical injuries result due to an offender's recklessness in harming a child four years of age or younger or by using a deadly weapon or driving intoxicated.
+• The same increased penalty applies when serious physical injuries result due to an offender's recklessness in harming a child younger than five or by using a deadly weapon or driving intoxicated.

 Prosecutors can charge second-degree battery as a Class C or D felony, depending on the circumstances of the offense.
 An offender guilty of this crime faces up to 10 years in prison for a Class C felony and 6 years in prison for a Class D felony, as well as a $10,000 fine.